John-Kingham/random-old-books/README.md

 I tested the website across a wide range of device sizes on Chrome, Edge and Firefox, as these are popular browsers.

 All pages have some sections that are responsive, most of which follow the relevant wireframe layouts on small, medium and large screens.
-The wireframe layouts were used as guides, not commandments, so there are some very minor differences between the wireframes and the final implementations.
+The wireframe layouts were used as guides, not commandments, so there are some minor differences between the wireframes and the final implementations.

 In all cases, the differences exist for aesthetic reasons (what looked good in a wireframe didn't always look good on the website) and during testing I found no issues with the responsive design as these had all been picked up and resolved during development.

-For example, the icons in the Homepage Why-Random section are not displayed on small screens, to avoid the section looking too "busy".
-And in the Subscription Box Details section, I had to use a minimum height on one of the cards so that all cards were the same height across all screen sizes.

 ### Validators